 - Beeswax and clay modeling

 Handwork is an integral part of the curriculum, developing dexterity, patience, perseverance, and imagination.
-In the lower grades that includes knitting, crocheting, sewing, and needlework.
+In the lower grades that include knitting, crocheting, sewing, and needlework.

 The Class Teacher